Learning Management System

-The company that hired me for this project specializes in creating employee training programs for large organizations.
-Hitherto, their clients were responsible for uploading training assets to whatever learning management system (LMS) they happened to use, but this created inefficiencies.
+The company that commissioned this project develops employee training programs for large organizations.
+Hitherto, their clients were responsible for uploading training materials to whatever learning management system (LMS) they happened to use, but this meant inconsistent implementation of materials and misdirecting the clients’ energy onto administrative upkeep.

-My team and I developed a custom LMS that would increase the efficiency of the company’s training programs by streamlining the handoff of assets and providing users, both administrators and trainees alike, with a simple, intuitive interface.
+My team and I developed a custom LMS that would increase the efficiency of the company’s training programs by streamlining the handoff of materials and providing users — trainees and administrators alike — with a uniform, intuitive platform.

-The company had an aggressive development timeline, and there was no room to negotiate.
-For privacy reasons, the company also didn’t permit direct access to its user data or to its users themselves.
+The company had an extremely aggressive development timeline.
+It also, for client privacy reasons, didn’t permit direct access to its user data or to any of its users themselves.
 The design process therefore had to be adapted to the realities of the project.

-I led a team of two designers — Quenton Juma and Nurcan Gumus.
-I facilitated rapid iteration of our designs through constant communication with the CEO, as well feedback sessions with stakeholders, and I translated their input into sketches and wireframes.
+I led a team of two designers — Nurcan Gumus and Quenton Juma — and facilitated rapid development through constant communication with the CEO and feedback sessions with stakeholders, translating their input into sketches and wireframes.

-The company shared with my team its white papers on the LMS project.
-These outlined some important user insights.
-We also had assumptions about users, based on our own experiences with employee training.
-These insights and assumptions formed the basis of three user personas that would guide design.
+The company shared a set of white papers that offered some user insights.
+We, the design team, also had various assumptions about LMS users based on our own experiences with employee training.
+These insights and assumptions together formed the basis of three user personas that would guide our thinking about how different types of people would use the LMS.

 The Learner

-Needs to gain proficiency in skills they need for their job.
+Needs to gain proficiency in necessary job skills as quickly as possible so that they can dive into their work

-Afraid of asking questions or making mistakes and seeming incompetent or needy.
+Afraid of seeming unqualified by asking questions or making mistakes

 The Manager/Coach

-Needs to oversee employee training while continuing with their regular work.
+Needs to oversee employee training while also completing their other job responsibilities

 Pain points:

-Has to answer lots of questions and correct lots of errors.
+Frustrated when they have to answer lots of questions or correct lots of errors

 The Administrator

-Needs to implement training programs in their workplace.
+Needs to implement and facilitate training programs in their workplace

 Pain points:

-To see if our personas were accurate enough to guide our design process, we consulted training literature and surveyed professionals about their training experiences.
+To see if our personas were accurate enough for us to move forward with design, we consulted training literature, as well as professionals themselves through a brief survey about their training experiences

 Findings:

-All persona pain points were emphasized by all sources.
+All of our personas' pain points were underscored repeatedly throughout sources.

-We noted a strong tension between two desires in trainees and trainers:
+We noted a strong tension between the desire for independence in training and the desire for guidance.

-To resolve this tension, an LMS should facilitate learning through:
+To resolve this tension, an LMS should facilitate training through an uncomplicated, intuitive interface.

-In order to meet our deadline, we had to borrow patterns from existing LMS models.
-We consulted many platforms.
-Three prominent ones in particular inspired us.
+In order to meet our deadline, we had to borrow patterns liberally from existing LMS models.
+We consulted many platforms, and three prominent ones inspired us.

 Key features:

-Enables users to ask questions and make notes.
+Enables users to make notes and ask questions

 Interface:

-Minimalist aesthetic reliant on text, white space, and small icons.
+Minimalist aesthetic with ample white space and small icons

-Generally light color palette, reserving darker shades for headers and major actions.
+Mostly light color palette, reserving darker shades for headers and major actions

-Screen divided into a narrow left-hand navigation and a wider right-hand area for action.
+Screen divided into a narrow left-hand navigation and a wider area for action

 The company already had a style guide for its website.
-Consisting of bold purples and blues and legible sans-serif fonts, it seemed suitable to the LMS.
-To confirm this, we gathered imagery reflecting important ideas for the LMS to convey to users:
+Utilizing bold purples and blues and legible sans-serif fonts, it seemed perfectly suitable to the LMS.
+To confirm this, we gathered imagery reflecting ideas that were important for the LMS to convey to users:

 Trust